Kabir-Narula/WEB322-LegoSets/README.md

 # Lego Collection Web App

 ## Project Overview

-The Lego Collection Web App is a dynamic web application built using Node.js, Express.js, HTML, CSS, Tailwind CSS, and Sequelize with PostgreSQL.
+The Lego Collection Web App is a dynamic web application built using Node.js, Express.js, HTML, CSS, Tailwind CSS, Sequelize with PostgreSQL, and user authentication functionalities.
 It allows users to explore, manage, and interact with a collection of Lego sets.
-The application now includes database integration for better data management, creation, modification, and deletion of Lego sets.
+The application now includes robust user authentication, allowing users to create accounts, log in, and manage their Lego collections securely.

 ## Key Features and Contributions